 I have been a marketer for a long time and noticed that the bar for marketers is being raised every year.
 You can no longer depend on ad hoc marketing strategies that are put together by a team of professional content marketers.
+You need to rely on case studies.

-Over 70% of customers make decisions based off the input of relevant social media influencers and nearly three-quarters trust them more than celebrities.
+Over 70% of customers make decisions based on the input of relevant social media influencers and nearly three-quarters trust them more than celebrities.
 My friend Ryan Kh recently wrote a post stating that, in 2017, marketers need the support of trusted experts with a strong social media following.

 Engaging with social media influencers isn’t easy.
 Here are some case studies that will help you see what works and how to replicate it.